 - He concurs with commissioners.
 It is important for a business to be identifiable.
-He drove I-394 and found that the existing sign was not visible from one direction until the vehicle reached a certain point. - The large, vacant wall could use a sign. - He understands the reason staff recommends denial of the application. - There are unique factors attached to this application and the location of the tenant.
-The current sign has limited visibility from certain areas; the tenant is located on a corner; and a second sign located on the south façade would be consistent with other corner tenants in the shopping center. - He was not sure if a sign 26 inches in height would look too small for the façade or if 34.5 inches would be more appropriate. - He is in agreement with approving a second sign for the south façade and restricting its size to 26 inches if commissioners agree.
+He drove I-394 and found that the existing sign was not visible from one direction until the vehicle reached a certain point. - The large, vacant wall could use a sign. - He understands the reason the staff recommends the denial of the application. - There are unique factors attached to this application and the location of the tenant.
+The current sign has limited visibility from certain areas; the tenant is located on a corner, and a second sign located on the south façade would be consistent with other corner tenants in the shopping center. - He was not sure if 26 inches would look too small for the façade or if 34.5 inches would be more appropriate. - He is in agreement with approving a second sign for the south façade and restricting its size to 26 inches if commissioners agree.